motlin/dotfiles/README.md

 3. 🔗 Create symlinks from the home directory to files in this repository
 4. 🧹 Cleans up broken symlinks

-In addition, you can run arbitrary shell commands during the installation process.
-I use this in [`mac.conf.yaml`](mac.conf.yaml) to inject secrets into scripts with 1Password.
+You can also run shell commands during installation.
+I use this in [`mac.conf.yaml`](mac.conf.yaml) to inject 1Password secrets.

 ## 📁 Configuration Files Overview